 Facing a familiar AFC West foe in the Denver Broncos, Waller has already seen them once this season.
 Dating back to Week 10, the Broncos held Waller to three receptions for 37 yards.

-Waller is certainly Derek Carr’s top receiving option this season, picking up right where they left off in 2019.
-Waller has now tallied back-to-back 1,000 yard receiving seasons, joining Todd Christensen as the only other Raiders tight end to do so.
+The talented tigth end is certainly Derek Carr’s top receiving option this season, picking up right where they left off in 2019.
+Waller has now tallied back-to-back 1,000-yard receiving seasons, joining Todd Christensen as the only other tight end in team history to do so.

 As the Raiders look to finish the season on a high note, the connection between Carr and Waller will likely see a steady dose of throw and catches, just as they’ve done consistently in recent weeks.